awsdocs/aws-systems-manager-user-guide/doc_source/automation-awsec2-CloneInstanceAndUpgradeSQLServer.md

 **Prerequisites**
 + The Amazon EC2 instance must use a version of Windows Server that is Windows Server 2008 R2 \(or later\) and SQL Server 2008 \(or later\)\.
 + Verify that SSM Agent is installed on your instance\.
-For more information, see [Installing and Configuring SSM Agent on Windows Instances](sysman-install-ssm-win.md)\.
+For more information, see [Installing and configuring SSM Agent on Windows instances](sysman-install-ssm-win.md)\.
 + Configure the instance to use an AWS Identity and Access Management \(IAM\) instance profile role\.
-For more information, see [Create an IAM Instance Profile for Systems Manager](setup-instance-profile.md)\.
+For more information, see [Create an IAM instance profile for Systems Manager](setup-instance-profile.md)\.
 + Verify that the instance has 20 GB of free disk space in the instance boot disk\.
 + For instances that use a Bring Your Own License \(BYOL\) SQL Server version, the following additional prerequisites apply:
   + Provide an EBS snapshot ID that includes SQL Server 2016 installation media\.
 To do this: